V-Sekai/manuals/71 Decisions/71.01 Draft 01/20240522-discord-bot.md

 ## Negative Consequences <!-- optional -->

-- Maintenence costs of having a service fed
+- Maintenance costs of having a service fed

 # Other proposal: Integration with Discord via Webhook